ipfs/team-mgmt/TEAMS_ROLES_STRUCTURES.md

 Working Groups are teams of people that are appointed to research, develop, and deploy work under the working groups' scope.
 This structure is designed to provide clarity and direction to the project, enabling individual contributors to focus their time and energy on the areas they are most interested.

-Each Working Group is free to experiment with setting their own pace and tracking work..
-The only requirements are:
+Each Working Group is free to experiment with setting their own pace and tracking work.
+The only requirements are that each Working Group:
-Working Group derives its priorities from the Project level priorities, Exposes its focus through OKRs to the rest of the org (common interface) Has a Captain & a Technical Project Manager assigned Creates an entry point repo.
+- Derives its priorities from the Project level priorities
+- Exposes its focus through OKRs to the rest of the community (common interface)
+- Has a Captain & a Technical Project Manager assigned
+- Creates an entry point repo
-Has at least 2 full time contributors dedicated to it.
+- Has at least 2 full time contributors dedicated to it.

-Each contributor shouldn't carry responsibilities across multiple working groups.
-This is not forbidden by any means but it is greatly discouraged as it will prevent the contributor from achieving full focus.
+Each contributor shouldn't carry responsibilities across multiple working groups - instead spending at least 80% of their IPFS time focused on a specific working group.
+It is not *forbidden* by any means to split time, but it is greatly discouraged as it will prevent the contributor from achieving solid focus.

 **Special Interest Groups**